bhakti-bhatt/Cyber-Resilience-Topic-Modelling/README.md

 # Cyber-Resilience-Topic-Modelling

 For a Major Research Project submitted to Toronto Metropolitan University (TMU)
+## Purpose:

-## Purpose: Topic Modelling using LDA techniques on academic literature related to cyber resilience
+Topic Modelling using LDA techniques on academic literature related to cyber resilience

 ## Dataset Used: ###

-#### Downloaded pdf files: to be updated with link
+#### Downloaded pdf files:

+TBD

-#### Scopus Extract & full text extract csv format: to be updated with link
+#### Scopus Article Extract & Full Text Extract from pdf files:

+TBD

 ## Description of the notebooks: